 With all this information in hand, you can easily nurture your customers with personalized emails, inviting them to an exclusive workshop with a special discount, for example.
 And for marketing purposes, you’ll definitely appreciate integrations with:

-email services like MailChimp to send email campaigns;
+- email services like MailChimp to send email campaigns

-customer engagement services like ReferralCandy to hold referral campaigns;
+- customer engagement services like ReferralCandy to hold referral campaigns

-tipping for services like hairdressing and taxi rides
+- Tipping for services like hairdressing and taxi rides

-To accommodate these payment options, you’ll need to develop a custom tool to choose the payment processor, assign the payment to a service, select the price, allow promo codes.
+To accommodate these payment options, you’ll need to develop a custom tool to choose the payment processor, assign the payment to a service, select the price, and allow promo codes.

 You should also think of cases when an appointment is scheduled and paid for but later is canceled before it actually happens.
-In this case, think of ways to refund the client.
-The top players on the appointment scheduling market don’t provide an automatic refund feature, as the number of canceled and paid bookings is very low.
+In this case, think of ways to refund the customer.
+The top players on the appointment scheduling market don’t provide automatic refund features, as the percentage of canceled yet paid bookings is very low.